Curriculum

 In the practical classes the students will learn through tutorials to use different software for electronic structure simulations.
 During the last month they will realize a small independent scientific project.

-• Fiber optics (M. Schmidt)
+• Fiber Optics (M. Schmidt)

 Content